wliandev/AnimationAnteatersSite/pages/contact.md

 permalink: "/contact/"

 ---
 We are currently most active on [Discord](https://discordapp.com/) (contact us for an invite) and [Facebook](http://www.facebook.com/groups/141012042748209/).
 And please, no need to be shy!
-We welcome artists of all skill levels and backgrounds, and there is no club fee.
+We welcome artists of all levels and backgrounds, and there is no club fee.